 1. Systematic Training – Annual training on sexual harassment policies and reporting procedures include sessions upon starting seminary and throughout all years of formation.

 2. Reporting and Investigation – Seminarians are strongly encouraged to report any concerns internally to their spiritual advisor, formation advisor, diocesan vocation director, diocesan vicar for clergy, and/or the rector, with full confidence that they will be supported.
-Seminarians have also been given contact information for an outside agency that is retained to provide an avenue for external, third party reporting.
+Seminarians have also been given contact information for Convercent, an outside agency that is retained to provide an avenue for external, third party reporting.
+Seminary staff or other concerned individuals may contact Convercent as well.
 All reports are reviewed by an impartial third party to determine appropriate action.

 3. Victim Support – Support is offered by the spiritual advisor, formation advisor and/or rector.
 In addition, seminarians have access to the Archdiocese of Milwaukee’s victim assistance coordinator.